 - Coaches that don’t take responsibility over their client’s results.
 You are the coach, it’s your responsibility to help the client.
 Don’t make excuses for yourself or the client.
 The client came to the personal training studio to get help.
 Own it, and make sure you deliver.

-A Few Tips to Personal Trainers Looking for Job at Sand & Steel:
+A Few Tips to Personal Trainers and Yoga Teachers Looking for Job at Sand & Steel: